Azure/simdem/README.md

 script.

+# Hacking Guide

+If you make changes to the code the easiest way to build and redeploy the container is with the scripts in `scripts` directory.
+These scripts pull the current version number from the SimDem.py (see `SIMDEM_VERSION=x.y.z` near the top of the file.
+This version number is used as the defaiult for the scripts in this folder.

+  ./scripts/build.sh Builds the noVNC (browser based) version of the container with the default tag of `rgardler/simdem_novnc:x.y.z`

+  ./scripts/run.sh Runs an instance of the noVNC container with the name `simdem`, after stopping and deleting any existing containers.
+This container uses a volume container called `azure_data` to maintain state for the preferred Azure subscription.

 # Learn more

 If you want to learn more before running the container then why not read the interactive tutorial as a [markdown page on GitHub](https://github.com/rgardler/simdem/blob/master/demo_scripts/simdem/script.md).